Forms

 Expression Forms

-The following forms (if
+The following forms (if, when, and

-) are all expressions.
+match) are all expressions.
 Therefore, they can be used on

 the right-hand side of a single-line assignment and as the expression in